ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 introduction includes binary formats, ranges and examples.
 Web based [demo](http://babbage.cs.qc.cuny.edu/IEEE-754/) gives binary format when texting an real number.
 Very interesting place to learn IEEE745 standard.

-It is different from integer number that when diving by an zero, it does not cause an exception, instead you get an inf.
+It is different from integer number that diving by an zero does not cause an exception, instead it returns an inf.

 Sample code:

 {% highlight c++ linenos %}
 int main()